 MS (Master of Science in Biomedical Science) - 25 credits of course work, plus original laboratory research culminating in a written thesis (5 credits) acceptable to an advisory committee and the graduate school (thesis research option).

 MBS (Master of Biomedical Science) - 30 credits of coursework and maintain a “B” average.

 All master's students must take:

-1. Seminar in Biomedical Sciences OR Oral Biology Research Seminar (1 credit)
+1. Seminar in Biomedical Sciences (1 credit) offered on Tuesdays 4:30 to 5:45 PM or Oral Biology Research Seminar (1 credit)

-3. Any two of the following three 3-credit courses:
+3. Any two of the following four 3 credit courses:

 Several dental and medical courses, each of which requires permission, can substitute for one or more of the courses in category 3, as described below:

 *Dental Biochemistry or Medical Biochemistry & Genetics can substitute for Fundamentals in Biomedical Sciences A